 The next step is to fill in your brows.
 Begin with light strokes at the start of your brows and slowly work your way to the end, tapering it down to a point.
 You can choose to work with a eyebrow pencil or eyebrow powder, whichever you’re more comfortable with.

-Some Koreans also like to use eyebrow tints to lighten their brow colour so that it will match their skin and hair colour better.
+Some Koreans also like to use eyebrow tints to lighten their brow colour so that it will match their skin and hair colour better, especially if they have dyed their hair a much lighter colour.
 Give it a try and you may be surprised with the result!

 Now that we are done with your base makeup, we need to add some healthy glow back onto the face.
 To do so, you can use powder, cream, or liquid blushers, depending on your preference!
 For beginners, we recommend using powder blushers as they are generally easier to blend.